 >> I don't understand how a root zone change would require an OFAC license.

->> So Milton I don't know the specifics of why there's been a determination that an OFAC -- that this was applicable under OFAC.
-However need to seek this type of license for to perform root zone changes, particularly around a CCTLD.
+>> So Milton I don't know the specifics of why there's been a determination that an OFAC – what…..????that this was applicable under OFAC.
+What was applicable under However OFAC need to seek this type of license for to perform root zone changes why such license , ARE NEEDED .particularly around a CCTLD.
+Question do we need that license after the transition???
 But it does happen.
 So the less broad the sanctions are that are part of the country specific programs from treasury the less likely it is we would need to do that.
 So, yeah, basically for the countries that you've mentioned.
 And the SDN list -- as well.
 Right?
 If we had a company on the SDN list that would be something that would require particular attention.

 >> Thanks, Sam.

 >> Hi.
 Thank you very much.
 This is very useful.
 Just a question on the registries, registrars agreement.
 You mentioned the agreements with ICANN do not require them to follow OFAC rules if they are not located in the U.S. Are they [Indiscernible] does compliance tell them they are not [Indiscernible] follow OFAC if they're not located in the U.S.?
 And even one step further if they could -- if it's an option to kind of deter them from applying to OFAC for no valid reason if they don't have to follow it.
-Because I have two cases that they just -- it seems like in their agreements of the registrants they have copy and pasted from they are registrars and they are not located in the's legal team or ICANN's compliance team ever advises -- sorry, we never advise our contracted parties that we work with as to what laws apply to them or which laws don't.
+Because I have two cases that they just -- it seems like in their agreements of the registrants they have copy and pasted from they are registrars and they are not located in the's legal team or ICANN's compliance team ever advises here the link between questions ansdanswers are broken?

+‘-- sorry, we never advise our contracted parties that we work with as to what laws apply to them or which laws don't.
 We don't know the specific facts and details about how each registrar or registry organizes their business.
 So it's really not ICANN -- it's not up to ICANN to tell them whether or not they are subject to the OFAC requirements or not.
 They really need to look at how their own business is run and they need to get -- they often will need to have counsel give them advice as to whether or not there's a need for them to regularly check -- check against the OFAC list to follow the OFAC compliance laws to seek licenses, et cetera.
 It's really not a place for ICANN to make a determination because if we were wrong and a registrar relied on ICANN telling them they didn't have to follow it, I'm not sure how that would all fall out.
 It's very important from the ICANN point of view that registrars and registries are bound to follow the laws they are bound to follow.
 And so that's why we don't name in our agreement what they must do in terms of specific laws.
 But on the converse of that, we also don't give advice about the things we think they don't have to do.
 That's really up to each business that enters the space.
 Greg, I think we can move --

 >> Thank you, Sam.
 Why don't you go ahead Kavous, with your question.